Five Steps for Getting Started in Open Science

 5. Consider which parts of your research process you can open up.
 Check out the six main areas of Open Science, start with the easiest part, and give it a try!

-In the individual sections of Open Science in the Open Economics Guide, you will also find ideas for taking first steps such as practicing Open Access.
+The individual sections on Open Science in the Open Economics Guide also provide ideas for getting started, such as implementing Open Access.

-The Open Science Researcher Checklist also offers a starting point for Open Science.
+The Open Science Researcher Checklist by the EU-funded project ORION also offers a starting point for Open Science.